Bullying at work

 Secondary informal process

-Your employer can nominate a separate person to investigate the complaint.
-This person should not be the Contact Person.
-The nominated person should have the appropriate training and experience and be familiar with the procedures.
+The separate person should have the appropriate training and experience and be familiar with the procedures.
 They may be a supervisor, manager or someone in authority within your organisation.
+They should not be the Contact Person.

 Mediation